rogerboesch/magicleap-tutorial-cpp/part2/README.md

 // Part 2: Render the object
 cylinder.Render(projectionMatrix);
-…
+...
 ```

 The right place to render an object (the cylinder) is directly after cleared the frame buffer (*line 5*), what I have already done in the previous part.

 So the only things remains, is to call the ```Render()``` method of the cylinder as you see in *line 12*.

-But wait… from where we got the projection matrix which is needed as a parameter.
+But wait... from where we got the projection matrix which is needed as a parameter.
 The projection matrix in a 3D game represents the (virtual) camera; the view we have to the game scene.
 And this is where the “magic” comes in on a device like the ML.

 We have here two cameras (one for each eye) and therefore two projection matrices.
 I must render therefore also each object **twice**.